You never thought you’d be interested in raising a chicken that looks like it had a bad experience with a clothes dryer, did you?

 Unfortunately, if you decide to raise a Frizzle chicken, it is going to be mostly for show and companionship than for anything else.
 These birds are not known for having an exceptional egg-laying ability.
 They are often described as “poor” in this area!

 However, that’s not to say that you won’t get any eggs at all.
+You can still raise them for eggs if you’d like.
 These chickens will lay up to 150 cream-colored eggs each year (although they can also be tinted).
-That means you will get two or three eggs every year.
+That means you will get two or four eggs every week.

 They go broody often and are exceptionally good mothers.
 They can be somewhat slower than regular chicks in feathering out, so you might have to keep them in the brooder longer if you decide to raise them starting when they are chicks.

 You can increase the egg production of your Frizzle chicken by providing it with a diet that is high in protein.
-Protein helps improve egg production and can even help feather production in your delicate Frizzle chickens.
+Protein helps improve egg production and can even help feather production in your delicate Frizzles.

 Is the Frizzle Chicken Good for Meat?